crescat-io/saloon-sdk-generator/README.md

 # Saloon SDK Generator

-This package provides a convenient way to generate a PHP SDK using the [Saloon](https://docs.saloon.dev/) package based on a Postman Collection JSON file (v2.1).
-With this tool, you can quickly transform your Postman Collection into a fully-functional PHP SDK for interacting with APIs.
+This package offers a convenient solution for generating a PHP SDK utilizing the [Saloon](https://docs.saloon.dev/) package.

+It is designed to work with both Postman Collection JSON files (v2.1) and OpenAPI specifications.
+With this tool, you can seamlessly convert your Postman Collection or OpenAPI specifications into a comprehensive PHP SDK, enabling smooth interactions with APIs.

+Additionally, the package provides support for creating custom parsers, allowing you to integrate it with various API specification formats beyond the built-in support.

 ## Installation